awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.UsePlans.md

  SQL Hash: 1984047223, Plan Hash: 512153379
 ```

 The optimizer indicates which plan it will run, but notice that in this example that it found a lower\-cost plan\.
-In this case, you capture this new minimum cost plan by turning on automatic plan capture as described in [Automatically Capturing Plans](AuroraPostgreSQL.Optimize.CapturePlans.md#AuroraPostgreSQL.Optimize.CapturePlans.Automatic)\.
+In this case, you capture this new minimum cost plan by turning on automatic plan capture as described in [Automatically capturing plans](AuroraPostgreSQL.Optimize.CapturePlans.md#AuroraPostgreSQL.Optimize.CapturePlans.Automatic)\.

 The optimizer captures new plans as `Unapproved`\.
 Use the `apg_plan_mgmt.evolve_plan_baselines` function to compare plans and change them to approved, rejected, or disabled\.
-For more information, see [Evaluating Plan Performance](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.EvaluatingPerformance)\.
+For more information, see [Evaluating plan performance](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.EvaluatingPerformance)\.